-- How will the DRA funds be spent/what will the DRA funds purchase? - How will the activities described for DRA funding fit within the overall project? - Was the budget prepared using preliminary engineering report/cost estimates, architecture plans or completed plans? - Are all other funds committed; if not, what is the status of each identified funding stream? - Awardees will have 6 months to confirm with DRA all other funding for the project is committed before the issuance of the Notice to Proceed, - At the end of 6 months, the award may be rescinded and de-obligated.
+- How will the DRA funds be spent/what will the DRA funds purchase? - How will the activities described for DRA funding fit within the overall project? - Was the budget prepared using preliminary engineering reports/cost estimates, architecture plans, or completed plans? - Are all other funds committed; if not, what is the status of each identified funding stream? - Awardees will have six months to confirm with DRA that all other funding for the project is committed before the issuance of the Notice to Proceed, - At the end of six months, the award may be rescinded and de-obligated. - Do not repeat, restate, or copy and paste from one section of the narrative to another. - Do not simply state, "see attached."
+Supporting documentation should be included in the "attachments" section of the application, and references should be included in the narrative to show where the specific details are located.